mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Description
 -----------

 This algorithm performs detector diagnostics for the workspace provided by *InputWorkspace*.
-The output is a mask workspace which can be further fed to :ref:`DirectILLApplyDiagnostics <algm-DirectILLApplyDiagnostics>` to mask the detectors diagnosed as bad.
+The output is a mask workspace which can be further fed to :ref:`DirectILLReduction <algm-DirectILLReduction>` to mask the detectors diagnosed as bad.
 Optionally, a user specified hard mask given by *MaskedDetectors* or *MaskedComponents* can be added to the diagnostics mask.
 Algorithm's workflow diagram is shown below:

 .. diagram:: DirectILLDiagnostics-v1_wkflw.dot

 Diagnostics performed
 #####################

 The algorithm does two test for each spectrum in *InputWorkspace*: elastic peak diagnostics and flat background diagnostics.
-Roughly speaking, both tests calculate the median of the test values over all spectra, then compare the individual values to the median.
+Basically both tests calculate the median of the test values over all spectra, then compare the individual values to the median.
 For more detailed information, see :ref:`MedianDetectorTest <algm-MedianDetectorTest>`.

 Elastic peak diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^